Hot Water and Thermal Oil Heat Recovery Plants

 All parts, where heat is supplied into the system, must be secured with a suitable safety valve.
 The safety valve will open and release the pressure if the temperature controller and safety temperature limiter are not working, e.g. if there is a failure in the temperature control system.

 Besides, it is very reasonable to have valves at the in- and outlet side of each heat exchanger.
 In addition to that, a discharge valve is recommended.
 In this way it is possible to separate every part from the rest of the system and to discharge it in case of a requirement for maintenance, repair works, etc.

 It is advisable to have a pressure gauge at in- and outlet of each heat exchanger.
-Especially in larger systems, where many heat exchangers are combined, it is necessary to have the pressure indications in order to adjust the system in a way that each apparatus is supplied with the suitable heat transfer medium flow.
-In order to be able to adjust the flow in the system, at each consumer, the valve at the in- or outlet side should be carried out as throttle valve to adjust the pressure drop and therefore the flow in the relevant area.
+Especially in larger systems, where many heat exchangers are combined, it is necessary to have the pressure indications.
+In this way the system can be adjusted, so that each apparatus is supplied with the suitable heat transfer medium flow.
+In order to be able to adjust the flow at each consumer, the valves at the in- or outlet side should be carried out as throttle valves.
+Throttle valves can adjust the pressure drop and therefore the flow in the relevant area.

-Also a temperature indication is advised at any in- and outlet connection of the heat exchangers.
-In this way it is possible, to control the heat transfer at any time and to find out early enough, if the capacity / efficiency goes down, for example due to deposits on the heating surface.
+Temperature indication at any in- and outlet connection of the heat exchangers makes it possible, to control the heat transfer at any time.
+Also, they help to find out early enough, if the capacity / efficiency goes down, for example due to deposits on the heating surface.